jczzz/MEAN_app_demo/README.md

-# twitter_demo
+# socialApp_demo

-This project demenscreates a CRUD web application using mongodb, express.js, angular.js and node.js
+This project demenscreates a CRUD social web application using mongodb, express.js, angular.js and node.js

 When user add a post, the post document will be sent to server, and save into